GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    At the moment this set is limited to Earth relief grids.
 If you reference files called **earth_relief_**\ *res*\ **.grd** on a command line then that grid will automatically be downloaded from the GMT Data Site and placed in **DIR_USER**.
-Resolutions *res* are presently limited to 60m, 30m, 10m, 5m, 2m, 1m, and 30s (with file sizes 111 kb, 373 kb, 2.9 Mb, 11 Mb, 51 Mb, 214 Mb, and 778 Mb, respectively).
-Once one of these have been downloaded any future reference will simply obtain the file from **DIR_USER** (except if explicitly removed by the user).
+Resolutions *res* are presently limited to nine:
+   60m, 30m, 10m, 6m, 5m, 2m, 1m, 30s, and 15s (with file sizes 111 kb, 376 kb,
+   2.8 Mb, 7.5 Mb, 11 Mb, 58 Mb, 214 Mb, 778 Mb, and 2.6 Gb respectively).
+Once one of
+   these have been downloaded any future reference will simply obtain the file from **DIR_USER** (except if explicitly removed by the user).
 #.
 If a file is given as a full URL, starting with **http://**, **https://**,
    or **ftp://**, then the file will be downloaded to **DIR_CACHE** and subsequently read from there (until removed by the user).
 #.
 Demonstration files used in online documentation, example scripts, or even the
-   large test suite are given in the format @\ *filename*.
-When such a file is encountered on the command line it is simply a short-hand for the full URL to the GMT Cache Data FTP site.
+   large test suite may be given in the format @\ *filename*.
+When such a file is encountered on the command line it is understood to be a short-hand representation of the full URL to *filename on the GMT Cache Data FTP site.
    Since this address may change over time we use the leading
-   @ to simplify the access to these files.
+   @ to simplify access to these files.
 Such files will also be downloaded to **DIR_CACHE** and subsequently read from there (until removed by the user).

 The user cache (**DIR_CACHE**) and all its contents can be cleared via **gmt clear cache**.